-This loch marks the northern border of Knoydart and it is truly wild.
+This loch marks the northern border of Knoydart and it’s truly wild.
 Where Loch Nevis is the “Lake of Heaven”, Loch Hourn means the “Lake of Hell”.
-When the storms sweep in, it is not hard to see how it was named, despite its astonishing beauty.
-The mountain is Ladhar Bheinn, 1020 metres (3350 feet) high.
+When the storms sweep in, it’s not hard to see how it was named – despite its astonishing beauty.
+The mountain is Ladhar Bheinn, standing at 3,346ft (1,020m) high.

-You would be forgiven for thinking the silver sands and clear waters stretching between Morar and Arisaig are tropical or perhaps Mediterranean, rather than on the west coast of Scotland.
+You would be forgiven for thinking the silver sands and clear waters stretching between Morar and Arisaig are tropical – or perhaps the Mediterranean – rather than on the West Coast of Scotland.
 Ewan McGregor once said that this was his favourite place, not just in Scotland, but the whole world, and who are we to argue?
-There are stunning views across to Skye, Rum, and Eigg.
+Here, you can enjoy incredible views across Skye, Rum and Eigg.